vackosar/vackosar.github.io/_posts/2019-08-28-1D-Kalman-Is-Exponential-Or-Cumulative-Average.md

 date: 2019-08-28
 last_modified_at: 2022-08-27
 categories: ml
-description: Understand the Kalman filter with simple example in one dimension with constant measurement uncertainty and process noise.
-It converges to cumulative average or exponential average.
+description: Understand the Kalman filter with a simple one-dimensional example.
+It converges to cumulative or exponential average in case of constant measurement uncertainty and process noise.
 permalink: /:categories/:title
 image: /images/2019-08-28-kalman-1d-without-process-noise-proof.jpg
 redirect_from: